hewner/csse403/ClassOutline.md

     sudo apt install lua5.3 liblua5.3-dev

-Or, if you like you can just ssh into erlang.rose-hulman.edu and use lua there.
+Or, if you like you can just ssh into erlang.csse.rose-hulman.edu and use lua there.
 But in the case you'll want to checkout your SVN repo on erlang:

     svn co http://svn.csse.rose-hulman.edu/repos/csse403-201720-YOURNETID